Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As illustrated in Fig. \ref{fig0}, we consider a hybrid RIS-aided MEC system consisting of an access point (AP) with $M$ antennas, an MEC, a hybrid RIS, and $K$ single-antenna users.
-Users offload tasks to the MEC via a TDMA protocol.
+Users offload tasks to the MEC via a TDMA protocol\footnote{Both TDMA \cite{f2-a} and spatial division multiple access (SDMA) schemes are feasible solutions for task offloading.
+Adopting the SDMA scheme for task offloading can enhance the offloading efficiency since it strikes a balance between the spatial diversity and the spatial multiplexing \cite{f2-b}.
+The mode switching in the SDMA manner is interesting to be investigated, which is, however, left to the future work due to space limitations.}.
 The latency between the AP and the MEC is deemed to be negligible since the MEC and the AP are assumed to be co-located and connected by high-throughput and low-latency optical fiber.
-The hybrid RIS equipped with $N$ reflecting units is placed in the cell for assisting the computation offloading of users, where reflecting units can switch modes between active and passive modes.
-The quasi-static flat-fading channel is assumed in this system, where the channel state information remains constant within a channel coherence frame but may change for different frames.
+The hybrid RIS equipped with $N$ reflecting units is deployed in the cell for assisting the computation offloading of users, where reflecting units can switch modes between active and passive modes.
+The quasi-static flat-fading channel is assumed in this system, where the channel state information (CSI) remains constant within a channel coherence frame but may change for different frames\footnote{Under the quasi-static flat fading channel, the proposed algorithm only needs to be executed at the beginning of the frames and does not need frequent updates, and thus significantly reducing the signaling overhead\cite{f2-1}.
+Furthermore, we can leverage the method presented in \cite{f2} to extend the design with instantaneous CSI to that with statistical CSI or apply signaling compression techniques \cite{f3} to reduce the signaling overhead.}.
+The transmission time slot structure of the considered system is shown in Fig. \ref{fig0-1}.
+Here, the computing time and downloading time can be ignored since the MEC has a much stronger computing capability than users, and the number of the bits related to the computing result is very small, which is commonly utilized in existing works (see, e.g., \cite{h0,h1}).
+Meanwhile, each user can perform local computing within the total offloading time since each user has a separated circuit architecture between the computing unit and the offloading unit\cite{h1,h1a}.

-We assume that each user has a computation task and denote $T_k = (S_k,C_k)$ as the task for user $k$, where $S_k$ is the input data size and $C_k$ denotes the required computing capacity.
+We assume that each user has a computation task and denote $T_k = (S_k,C_k)$ as the task for user $k$, where $S_k$ is the input data size, and its unit is bits. $C_k$ denotes the total number of CPU cycles required to execute this task, and its unit is cycles.
 Consider a partial offloading strategy, where each user processes its computation tasks via local computing and task offloading.
-Next, we give the local computing process and task offloading process.
+In what follows, we give the local computing process and task offloading process.